LoRyder1/orangeness/Redis.md

   1. snapshotting, and is a semi-persistent durability mode where the dataset is asynchronously transferred from memory to disk from time to time, written in RDB dump format.
   2. the safer version is AOF, an append-only file ( a journal) that is written as operations modifying the dataset in memory are processed.
 Redis is able to rewrite teh append-only file inthe background in order to avoid an indefinite growth of the journal.

+## Redis Sentinels

+The client table is able to perform automatic failovers by using Redis Sentinel.

+Redis Sentinel provides high availability for Redis.
+In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention to certain kind of failures.

+Also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.
+  - Monitoring
+  - Notification
+  - Automatic failover
+  - Configuraiton provider